mergesort/Boutique/README.md

 ## License

-See the [license](LICENSE) for more information about how you can use Bodega.
+See the [license](LICENSE) for more information about how you can use Boutique.